Thailand Travel for First-Timers

 How to Get Around Thailand Cheaply

 There are various ways to get around in Thailand, no matter where you go.
-You may want to budget for USD 10 daily, but this depends on where you are, where you want to go, and how you want to get there.
+Your daily budget for transportation may be around USD 10, but this depends on where you are, where you want to go, and how you want to get there.

-- Train - Taking a train is a beautiful scenic experience, and Thailand has an extensive rail network.
-Bangkok has an excellent BTS and MTR system in place.
+- Train/City Train: Taking a train is a beautiful, scenic experience, and Thailand has an extensive rail network.
+Bangkok has an excellent BTS (skytrain), Airport Link Express (airport to city), and MTR (underground) system in place.
+Trains from city to city are not as advanced as Bangkok, but they are cost-effective compared to flying and require more transport time.

-- Ride-Share - Grab is the most popular ride-hailing service in Thailand.
-Very similar to Uber.
+- Ride-Share: Grab is the most popular ride-hailing service in Thailand, very similar to Uber.
+However, you pay the taxi/service provider on the spot.
 Downloading the Grab Super App (iOS or Android) to your smartphone when traveling in Thailand is highly recommended.

 Do's and Don'ts of Thailand Travel

-Like other Asian countries, Thailand is still reasonably conservative and has many social and religious customs you should know before going there.
-We've put together two simple lists to help keep you prevent some awkward situations:
+Thailand, like other Asian countries, has social and religious customs you should know to avoid awkward situations.
+Here are two simple lists to help you.

 Thailand Travel for First-Timers - Things to DO:

-- Do always have your passport and insurance documents with you.
+- Always carry your passport and insurance documents with you.
+If you can't carry the actual passport, have a copy handy.

-- Do learn some of the local language and gestures.
-This will help you along the way and be respected as a knowledgeable tourist.
+- Learning some of the local language and gestures can be helpful and may earn you respect as a knowledgeable tourist.

 - Do Not be confrontational towards Thai people.
 This is a major embarrassment and disrespect for them.
 Like in many countries, saving face is important in Thai culture.

 - Do Not raise your voice to Thai people, like previously mentioned.
-It's not likely to do you any favors.
+It's not likely to do you any favors and shows you as out of control.

-- Do Not publicly criticize the Thai monarchy or government.
+- Do Not publicly criticize the Thai monarchy, government, and religious institutions.
 For the most part, Thais hold deep appreciation and respect for them.

 - Do Not touch people's heads.
 The head is considered sacred.
 If you do need to touch someone’s head, first ask permission.